FreeCAD/FreeCAD-documentation/wiki/Lattice2_AttachablePlacement.md

 1. Switch to the <img alt="" src=images/Lattice2_workbench_icon.svg  style="width:24px;"> [Lattice2](Lattice2_Workbench.md) external workbench
 2. Invoke the Attached Placement command several ways:
     -   Press the <img alt="" src=images/Lattice2_AttachablePlacement.svg  style="width:24px;"> icon in the Lattice2 toolbar
-    -   Use the {{MenuCommand|Lattice2 → Attached Placement → Attached Placement}} from the Lattice2 dropdown
+    -   Use the **Lattice2 → Attached Placement → Attached Placement** from the Lattice2 dropdown
     -   Use the {{KEY}} {{KEY}} keyboard shortcut
 3. Choose the options from the dialog menu